Overview

 }

-Note that we pass the React Scheduler component instance to our search component using scheduler property.
-The React Scheduler API provides methods that will help us with the implementation:
+The React Scheduler API provides methods and events that help with the implementation:

 How to Implement the Search Logic?